-High school students who are interested in art can come to the IAIA campus for three weeks during the summer to not only engage their creative side but brush up on math and English skills during the Summer Bridge Program.
+High school students who are interested in art can come to the IAIA campus for a three week on-campus summer program to earn college credit, explore art-related fields, and become familiar with college readiness.

-Students will be eligible to earn seven college credits:
+Students will be eligible to earn five college credits:

 - 1 credit HEAL course – fitness and wellness activities as well as opportunities for river rafting, hiking, and outdoor experiences

-- 3 credit course in one of the following: Intro to Cinematic Arts; Intro to Drawing or Poetry Writing I
+- 3 credit course in one of the following: Art & Exhibition Preparation, Acting I, or Text & Image

 - Attendance at Cochiti Pueblo’s annual Feast Day July 14